Junior Writing Portfolio

 IMPORTANT: It is your responsibility to check your results once you have turned in your Writing Portfolio.
 Failure to do so may result in the delay of your graduation.

 Because the Writing Portfolio fulfills a General Education Requirement, it will be evaluated by a cross-departmental committee of WSU faculty.
 The committee will give it one of three ratings:

-PASS WITH DISTINCTION
+COMPLETED WITH DISTINCTION